enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 The client doesn't know or care that there are multiple services behind the curtain.

 <!--
+- Now that you know about subscriptions - what is federation?
 - Instead of one big GraphQL server, you split it into many small ones, each owning a piece of the schema.
-- A router sits in front of them and stitches it all together so the client sees one unified schema.
+- Then a router sits in front of them and stitches it all together so the client sees one unified schema.
 - The client doesn't know or care that there are five services behind the curtain.
 - That's the job of the router.
 -->